gilbertfrancois/gilbertfrancois.github.io/index.md

 - an assembler, e.g. [VASM](http://www.compilers.de/vasm.html) or [Glass](http://www.grauw.nl/projects/glass/),
 - an emulator, e.g. [openMSX](https://openmsx.org), optionally with [openMSX Debugger](https://openmsx.org).

-#### Developing with ASM on a real MSX1
+For developing with ASM on a real MSX1, I recommend

 - [Champ, by PSS](https://download.file-hunter.com/Games/MSX1/CAS/Champ%20(1984)(PSS)%5BBLOAD'CAS-'%2CR%5D.zip).
-For me, it  was the best assembler for MSX1.
 It has a build in editor, debugger and monitor, all running on a MSX1.
-Fun fact: Champ has been created by the legendary [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), the creator of the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).

 ## Howto's: Cross platform development